 |Closest camping||Slide Brook Lean-to and Primitive Campsites; Lillian Brook Lean-to and Primitive Campsites|

-Camping at the lean-to is first come first serve and no lean-to or designated campsite can be reserved.
+Camping at the lean-to is first come, first serve, and hikers cannot reserve a lean-to or designated campsite.
 Lean-to capacity is about 7-8 people.
 All designated primitive tent sites have yellow and black “Camp Here” markers.
 Many sites on lakes and ponds are identified by a yellow number against a dark brown wooden plaque typically attached to a tree near the water’s edge.

 No camping above 3,500 feet (except at lean-to).